 Content displayed from this DePaul University catalog page.

 The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate Economics major with a graduate level College of Education (COE) Master’s in Education Program.
 Students graduate with a B.A. in their disciplinary major and a MEd in Education with State of Illinois Secondary Social Science licensure.

-Students may apply to the Program during the spring of their junior year.
+Students may apply to the TEACH Program during the spring of their junior year.
 They must enroll in the Junior Year Experiential Learning course, TCH 320, and meet other application criteria; these include completion of at least 16 quarter credit hours at DePaul and a 3.0 grade point average.
-During their senior year, students are required to complete a Program capstone course, TCH 390, and three 400-level courses that count toward both their undergraduate and graduate degrees:
+During their senior year, students are required to complete a TEACH Program capstone course, TCH 390, and three 400-level courses that count toward both their undergraduate and graduate degrees:

-Social Science Content Area (grades of C or better required for licensure):The following Social Science content area requirements are required.
+The following Social Science content area requirements are required.
 These can be taken as part of the major, liberal studies or open elective requirements:

 The Master’s year comprises teacher-preparation coursework that culminates with student teaching during Spring quarter.
-Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach Social Sciences at the 6th-12th grade levels.
+Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach Social Sciences at the 5th-12th grade levels.